cloudiirain/onigiri/README.md

 What Do I Need to Make this Possible?
 =====================================
-* Developers willing to work with me (please contact me!)
+* Developers willing to work with me (please contact me!).
+So far I've gotten interest from:
+    * Lord-Simon
+    * GJdan
+    * Given Zane
 * Someone willing to host the web application
     * Temporarily, I'll be able to put things on Heroku, but only while things stay small and not very noticeable
-* Someone willing to administrate it (b/c I'm just a developer here!)
+* Someone willing to administrate it (b/c I'm just a developer here!).
+So far I've gotten interest from:
+    * Frog-kun